Robert Stephenson: London and Birmingham Railway

 On 18 September 1830 George Stephenson & Son signed a contract to survey the route for the London and Birmingham Railway.
 George recommended the route via Coventry, rather than an alternative via Oxford, but it was Robert that did most of the work; that same year Robert joined the Institution of Civil Engineers as a member.
 There were two surveys in 1830–31 which met opposition from landowners and those who lived in market towns on the coach route that would be bypassed.
 Robert stood as the engineering authority when a bill was presented to Parliament in 1832, and it was suggested during cross-examination that he had allowed too steep an angle on the side of the cutting at Tring.
 Remembering that Thomas Telford had cut through similar ground at Dunstable, Robert left with Gooch in post-chaise that night, and arrived at the cutting at dawn to find it the same angle he had proposed.
 He returned and was in the company solicitor's office at 10 am.
 That year the bill passed through the Commons but was defeated in the Lords.
-After a public campaign and another survey by Robert, the necessary Act was obtained on 6 May 1833, and it was Robert, not yet 30 years old, that signed the contract on 20 September 1833 to build the 112 mi railway from Camden Town to Birmingham.
+After a public campaign and another survey by Robert, the necessary act of Parliament, the London and Birmingham Railway Act 1833 (3 & 4 Will.
+4. c. xxxvi), was obtained on 6 May 1833, and it was Robert, not yet 30 years old, that signed the contract on 20 September 1833 to build the 112 mi railway from Camden Town to Birmingham.

 Robert was awarded a salary of £1,500 plus £200 expenses per annum, and he and Fanny moved from Newcastle to London.
 He drew up plans and made detailed work estimates, dividing the line into 30 contracts, most of which were placed by October 1835.
 A drawing office with 20–30 draughtsmen was established at the empty Eyre Arms Hotel in St John's Wood; George Parker Bidder, whom Robert had first met at Edinburgh University, started working for him there.
 Primrose Hill Tunnel, Wolverton embankment, and Kilsby Tunnel all had engineering problems and were completed using direct labour.